Correctional Managed Health Care

 Correctional Health Care Partner Agencies

-The Correctional Managed Health Care program is a partnership between the Texas Department of Criminal Justice, the University of Texas Medical Branch and Texas Tech University Health Sciences Center.
-Under the direction of the Correctional Managed Health Care Committee, each agency has specific functional roles and responsibilities designed to maximize each agency's strengths and contribute to the overall mission of the program.
+The Correctional Managed Health Care program is a partnership between the Texas Department of Criminal Justice, the University of Texas Medical Branch, and Texas Tech University Health Sciences Center.
+Each agency has specific functional roles and responsibilities designed to maximize each agency's strengths and contribute to the overall mission of the program.

 Texas Department of Criminal Justice

 The Texas Department of Criminal Justice (TDCJ) is the agency of the state with overall responsibility for the incarceration of convicted adult felons.
-The TDCJ Health Services Division provides comprehensive monitoring of the delivery of health care services to TDCJ offenders, coordinates preventive medicine activities, investigates grievances and complaints relating to health care and provides a number of liaison activities between TDCJ functions and the university health care providers.
+The TDCJ Health Services Division provides comprehensive monitoring of the delivery of health care services to TDCJ offenders; coordinates preventive medicine activities; investigates Step 2 offender medical grievances; investigates and responds to third party complaints relating to health care and provides a number of liaison activities between TDCJ divisions and the university health care providers.

 The University of Texas Medical Branch at Galveston